Coaching Skills Certificate

 “My role as AoEC faculty allows me to combine my experience in coaching with my enthusiasm for supporting people in their professional development and personal awareness and change.
 I bring empathy and insight to working with those in their learning journeys, for them to find their ideal coaching model and approach.”
 Originally qualifying and practising as a solicitor, John has also worked at the at the Quaker United Nations Office in Geneva, in grassroots peace-building in Burundi, and establishing and leading a community mediation service.
 Since 2001 he has been freelance offering organisational consultancy and facilitation, non-managerial supervision, and also latterly coaching.
 He has also developed and developed a number of professional development programmes and initiatives, including supervision kills, effective conflict skills, team building, reflective practice, managing change, and globally responsible leadership skills and practice.
 His coaching practice is with leaders and leadership teams, in a wide range of local, national and international organisations.
 In addition to his coaching, and his faculty role with AoEC, John is a part-time lecturer in leadership and management at the University of York’s Centre for Applied Human Rights.
 John’s qualifications include: · Practitioner Diploma in Executive Coaching · Diploma in the work of the Change Agent · Advanced Diploma in Therapeutic Counselling (Groupwork Skills) · Certificate in Management and Leadership · Accredited Executive Coach – AoEC

-Sue joined the AoEC in 2007 and is now Head of Operations and also the Programme Manager for our Coaching Skills Certificate and Practitioner Diploma programmes.
-In addition she’s involved with our Corporate work and other ongoing projects.
+Sue joined the AoEC in 2007 and has held a number of positions including Head of Operations and also Programme Manager for our Coaching Skills Certificate and Practitioner Diploma programmes.
+Sue is now Client Relationship Manager and enjoys speaking to our customers about their learning journeys and providing advice and support as required.
 Before joining the AoEC, Sue spent 19 years with the BBC in a number of finance and admin roles within the local, national and international Newsrooms.
 Here she gained invaluable experience of working with a wide range of people and situations and dealing with some very complex admin and finance systems.

 Karen Smart Head of Consultancy